 Are The Other Touchless Stationary Vacuums Like EyeVac?

 According to The Art of Cleanliness, “touchless vacuums are such a niche product that there are very few readily available options.”

-In fact, while we’ve reviewed somewhat similar ASOTV products like Kick Sweep Vacuum and Kick Vac, the only product we encountered during our research competing directly with EyeVac’s models was the HairVac by VacuMaid.
+In fact, the only product we encountered during our research competing directly with EyeVac’s models was the HairVac by VacuMaid.
 How does it compare?

 |EyeVac Touchless Vacuum||$99-$129 ($8-$20 for replacement parts)||1,000-1,400 watts||3 models (Home, Pet, Pro), infrared sensor and foot switch activated, 1.4-1.6 gallon (bagless) capacity|